mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 ## The run_sim function

-In it's simplest use, the `run_sim` function iterates over all pre-generated , perturbing a chosen subset of Mimi's "external parameters", based on the defined distributions, and then runs the given Mimi model.
+In it's simplest use, the `run_sim` function iterates over all pre-generated trial data, perturbing a chosen subset of Mimi's "external parameters", based on the defined distributions, and then runs the given Mimi model.
 Optionally, trial values and/or model results are saved to CSV files.

 ### Function signature